 When you seek one of the most reliable finishing options in the rapid prototyping industry, then a powder coat finish will come in handy.
-Powder coating for custom manufactured parts is a great way of imparting improved physical and mechanical properties on these parts.
+Powder coating for custom-manufactured parts is a great way of imparting improved physical and mechanical properties to these parts.
 Since its inception, powder coating has become very popular.

 Many manufacturers use it for various applications, ranging from general industrial products to automotive and electrical parts.
 This article will guide you on everything you need to know about powder coating.
 The information you will find here includes the process of coating, its various advantages, and its applications.
 Also, we will provide essential tips for effective powder coating of your custom manufactured parts.
 Let’s get right to it!